 “Everybody thought the lake was cleaner than past years,” she said.

-Goff named a few of the larger items collected at Buster Boyd Access Area, saying there are a lot of tires, buoys, a sailboat hull and even a metal patio set including a round table and four chairs.
+Goff named off a few of the larger items collected at Buster Boyd Access Area saying there are a lot of tires, buoys, a sailboat hull, and even a metal patio set of round table and four chairs.

 “I do think what we’re doing is working,” she said.
 “The message is definitely out there.”

 Jennifer Culver, environmental compliance manager for York County, came away from Riversweep with the same impression.
-She was site captain at the Nivens Creek location, where more than 40 people signed up to help, including a group of Boy Scouts and another of Winthrop students.
+She was site captain at the Nivens Creek location, where more than 40 people signed up to help including a group Boy Scouts and another of Winthrop students.

 Charlie Duda, 7, volunteered at Riversweep for the fourth year.
-His mother, Liz, was site captain at Tega Cay Marina, where about 20 people registered.
-Charlie Duda was surprised how many bags of chips, water bottles and cans his group found unopened.
+His mom Liz was site captain at Tega Cay Marina where about 20 people pre-registered.
+Charlie Duda was surprised how many bags of chips, water bottle and cans his group found unopened.